OpenEvalProject/evals/manuscripts/elife-05375/v2/manuscript.md

 The crystal structure of RydC/Hfq suggests key elements of molecular recognition of this effector complex.
 We observe interactions of the 3′ polyU tract with the recessed pore in the Hfq proximal face and interactions of U–U dinucleotide steps in single-stranded regions with the surface near the rim.
 Based on results from in vivo crosslinking and RNA sequencing from enterohemorrhagic E. coli, it has been proposed that the consensus Hfq binding site on many sRNAs includes a U–U dinucleotide associated with an unpaired region (Tree et al., 2014).
 Our results are consistent with this prediction and provide a structural rationalisation: the unpaired region is required to engage the U–U step on the rim.
 Interactions with the rim may account for the capacity of longer U-tracts to bind Hfq more strongly (Murina et al., 2013; Panja et al., 2013), since these are anticipated to bridge between the rim and the 3′-polyU-binding pore.
 The rim might also be the binding site for the internal U-rich region in SgrS that is required for stable association with Hfq (Ishikawa et al., 2012).

-The crystal structure suggests that one RydC can be sandwiched between two Hfq hexamers, and a similar model has been proposed for interaction of Hfq with the sRNA DsrA (
+The crystal structure suggests that one RydC can be sandwiched between two Hfq hexamers, and a similar model has been proposed for interaction of Hfq with the sRNA DsrA (Wang et al., 2011).
+However, solution data indicate that the stoichiometry of the complex is sensitive to buffer conditions and that a 1:1 complex is preferred at higher salt concentrations, but a 2:1 Hfq hexamer:RydC complex can be formed in lower ionic strength buffer (Figure 2—figure supplement 2).
+We propose that the 1:1 complex is the physiologically relevant species in vivo and that the sandwiching complex we observe in the crystal is likely to mimic a folding intermediate en route to forming a closed 1:1 RydC:Hfq complex.
+Accordingly, the contacts formed by the RydC with the neighbouring Hfq hexamers can both occur on the proximal face of the same, single hexamer to form the 1:1 complex (shown schematically in Figure 8).

 ![Figure 8.](https://cdn.elifesciences.org/articles/05375/elife-05375-fig8-v2.jpg)

 **Figure 8.:** Portions of the protomers forming the Hfq core have been represented with six spheres, from which the disordered C-terminal tails extend radially.
 RydC (orange) sits on the proximal face of Hfq, with the 3′-end U-rich tail interacting with the central channel and the two conserved U–U pairs (U23/U24 and U46/U47) making contacts with the lateral face of the hexamer.
 The two double strands conferring the pseudoknot structure to RydC are indicated as S I and S II.
 The target mRNA cfa, depicted in yellow, associates with the distal face of Hfq, and it is proposed to form a duplex with the 5′-end ‘seed’ region of RydC that is recognised by the circumferential rim of Hfq.
 The six long C-termini are depicted in the cartoon, and the shorter N-termini are not shown for clarity.
 The association of the two RNA partners is aided by the C-terminal tails of Hfq, which extend towards the RNA molecules, embracing them and stabilizing the seed/target pairing.
-The natively unstructured termini make distributed interactions with the RNA, visiting dynamically multiple points on the nucleic acid.DOI: http://dx.doi.org/10.7554/eLife.05375.018
+The natively unstructured termini make distributed interactions with the RNA, visiting dynamically multiple points on the nucleic acid.

 Solution studies indicate that the C-termini of Vibrio cholerae and E. coli Hfq are natively unstructured (Beich-Frandsen et al., 2011; Vincent et al., 2012).
 For most of the Hfq subunits in the crystal structure studied here, the C-terminal regions beyond residue 77 are disordered, but broken density in the vicinity is likely to be due to multiple conformations of the C-terminal region.
 These regions make consolidating interactions with the RNA and appear to be distributed over the exposed surfaces of the nucleic acid.
 A structural condensation of the C-terminal domains with sRNA binding is also consistent with data from X-ray and neutron solution scattering (Henderson et al., 2013).
 Both the structural data as well as in vivo experiments suggest that the C-terminal end of Hfq contributes to the association with RydC.
 The distributive interactions of the C-terminal domain are not expected to provide specificity to the recognition but may enhance the stability of equilibrium complexes as well as boosting the association rates by increasing the effective molecular encounter radius.
 The distributive interaction may account for the finding that deletion of the C-terminal extension decreases binding to mRNAs (Večerek et al., 2008) and that the C-terminal tail can bind to some RNA species (Robinson et al., 2013).
 The same might be true for yeast Lsm1 mutants with C-terminal truncations that have reduced affinity for RNA (Chowdhury et al., 2012).